Skip to main content

 }

-Besides the visual test feature, you can also use the command-line tool scf-cli for local debugging.
+In addition to the visual testing feature, you can also use the command-line tool scf-cli for local debugging:

 # Install scf-cli